Learning to Split: A Reinforcement-Learning-Guided Splitting Heuristic for Neural Network Verification

 \subsection{Implementation}

 To implement our learned branching policy, we integrated a DQfD agent into the SMT-based verifier \emph{Marabou}~\cite{KaHuIbJuLaLiShThWuZeDiKoBa19}.
-As fixed heuristic baselines we used \emph{Polarity}, \emph{Pseudo-Impact}, and \emph{BaBSR}.
-All methods share the same initial policy for shallow nodes (stack depth $\le 3$ uses Pseudo-Impact); beyond that depth, the respective strategy selects all subsequent splits.
+As fixed heuristic baselines, we used \emph{Polarity}, \emph{Pseudo-Impact}, and \emph{BaBSR} (with the first splits always performed using Pseudo-Impact, as previously discussed).

 We evaluated our implementation on the ACAS-Xu networks for airborne collision avoidance~\cite{JuKoOw19}, under two verification setups: \begin{enumerate}[(i)] \item \textbf{Safety specifications.} The original specifications used in the ACAS-Xu benchmarks, denoted $\phi_1$-$\phi_4$, across all 45 ACAS-Xu networks~\cite{KaBaDiJuKo21}, resulting in a total of 180 queries (4 properties $\times$ 45 networks).